vegu-ai/talemate/docs/user-guide/scenario-tools.md

 Will prompt you for a direction and then have the actor will generate dialogue and actions based on that direction.

-Depending on what the `Actor Direction Mode` setting in the [Director Agent Settings](/talemate/user-guide/agents/director) the direction will either be given as an instruction or as inner monologue.
+Depending on what the `Actor Direction Mode` setting in the [:material-bullhorn: Director Agent Settings](/talemate/user-guide/agents/director/settings/#actor-direction-mode) the direction will either be given as an instruction or as inner monologue.

 Regardless of mode you should write your instruction so it completets the following sentence: `I want you to ...`

 Some examples:

-- `be angry at the other character`
+> be angry at the other character

+or

-- `be annoyed at the situation and storm off`
+> be annoyed at the situation and storm off

 #### :material-comment-account-outline: Talk - Specific Character